Buyers' Guide Reviewby Martin Izsak |

 The actual events in the space ship are a bit of a let down.
 Things get worse as the characters explore deeper into the ship - I've never encountered more dead air-time anywhere in television.
 Many of the new characters are presented somewhat as unknowns... but that doesn't automatically also imply a threat to any civilized mind.
 Oh, if only a few of the basics in creating suspense were applied here!
 Perhaps what little suspense was in the writing simply remained far too internalized, and not enough thought was given to how the production could successfully externalize this horror so they'd have something to shoot in the studio.

-Second, the directing: if the characters are going to move, let them get to wherever they're going in a decent time frame.
-The DWM Archive suggests that director Mervyn Pinfield wanted slow movement to make the sets appear larger.
+Another problem with the directing is as follows: If the characters are going to move, let them get to wherever they're going in a decent time frame.
+The Doctor Who Magazine Archive article for this story suggests that director Mervyn Pinfield wanted slow movement to make the sets appear larger.
 Who cares how big the ship is?
 Better suspense in a smaller ship would make a more interesting story.
 If the characters are going to sit and stare into the shadows, and glance back and forth, there are things one can do to encourage the audience to feel it with them - cut from their faces to show the things that draw their fearful attention - the wind-up toy monkey that spontaneously starts to jump and bang cymbals together (a Steven Spielberg favourite), or a shadow dancing quickly (and I do mean QUICKLY) across the passageway, or an echoing clattering sound from the room around the corner, or soft, padding footsteps, or a flickering light on an electronic door-lock that lets you know that some unseen person or thing is fiddling with it from the other side.
 I've mentioned sound effects, but music is important too - unfortunately this is the only thing that is used in these sequences, and there just isn't enough of it to cover the amount of screen time in all such scenes without ad nauseum repetition, which would have backfired.
 So a lot of stone-dead silence reigns.
 A track that was only used in the rejected Unearthly Child pilot makes numerous re-appearances in this story, and in these scenes - it's all right for spooky listening music, and worked well behind the Rorschach drawing, but it's not enough to do all that these scenes require of it.
 Great suspense can be done on Doctor Who within the limitations of its first year of production - "The Daleks" (story no. 2) proved that!
 This is not a very impressive debut for Mervyn Pinfield as a Doctor Who director!
 He seems to be good in the technical and visual departments, but not so in dramatic artistry.

 On the plus side, Susan finally gets to be an alien again in this six-part story, and demonstrates abilities that will aid her friends enormously and do her character a lot of credit as well.
 Very nice touch!